Ramos-Diego/notes/backend-ubuntu/step4-get-ssl-setup-nginx.md

-## Configure non-root user

 Become root
 ```sh
 sudo su
 ```

-See if your nginx is working by going to the domain you set up previously. www.example.com
+See if your nginx is working by going to the domain you set up previously. **example.com**

+If not check :
+  1. Nginx is running: `systemctl status nginx`
+  2. Port `:80` is open in your droplet: `ss -tln`

 Find the nginx default root directory
 ```sh
 cat /etc/nginx/sites-available/default | grep root
 ```
+`/var/www/html` is the default nginx root directory for Ubuntu 18.
+May vary in other linux distros.

-Get certificates
+Get SSL certificates
 ```sh
 certbot certonly --webroot --email your@email.com --no-eff-email --agree-tos -w /var/www/html -d example.com -d www.example.com
 ```
-`/var/www/html` is the default nginx root directory for Ubuntu 18.
-May vary in other linux distros.

-Get DH Parameters for SSL
+Get DH Parameters
 ```sh
 openssl dhparam -out /etc/nginx/dhparam.pem 2048
 ```